"Crashing Out" Meaning: Understanding Mental Health Terminology In Popular Culture

 Acting in unhealthy ways as a “crash out” definition

-Any form of extreme or unhealthy behavior could be considered a form of crashing out.
-For example, a crash out could look like a person who suddenly starts yelling at everyone at their workplace after being treated poorly for months by coworkers.
+In reality, any form of extreme or unhealthy behavior could be considered a form of crashing out.
+For example, a crash out could look like a person who suddenly starts yelling at everyone at their workplace or ends up quitting their job after being treated poorly for months by coworkers.
 Crashing out in this way often occurs because someone has bottled up their feelings or has not had a fair chance to communicate their emotional needs.

 The importance of defining mental health symptoms specifically